diogoditorr/discord-bot-py/docs/commands-en.md

 ## Important
 * Between `< >` : **Mandatory**
 * Between `[ ]` : **Opcional**
-* The commands are displayed in *Portuguese* (my country).
+* The commands are displayed in *Portuguese Brazil* (my country).
 An option to change will be available later.

 ## Music commands